ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/common_issues.md

 ## Listing sub-content

-it's possible that after upgrade `sort_key_string` is left empty.
+It's possible that after upgrade `sort_key_string` is left empty.
 This may cause problems in searches throughout the API.
-The cleanup script checks if fields of given field Type have correct sort key, and update it if needed.
+The cleanup script checks if fields of given field type have correct sort key, and update it if needed.

 Execute the following command from the installation root directory: